 Also helping solar returns (just look at the performance of the MAC Global Solar Index ETF above) are:

-2. Expectations that the Chinese market finally takes off
+2. Expectations that the Chinese market finally takes off in 2012.

 3. Solar stocks being oversold based on last year's crash.

-three U.S solar stocks and two Chinese solar stocks that have recently rallied and whether they are solar stocks for 2014 -- once all the short-term pain in the sector is sorted out -- or whether the rally in these companies to start 2012 will sooner or later result in pain for shareholders and possibly doomsday for these companies.
+There are some stocks in the solar sector, whether U.S. or Chinese stocks, where balance sheet concerns are so serious it's hard to rate a stock as oversold when equity shareholders could still be wiped out long after the short-term demand pop has fizzled.
+TheStreet recently spoke with Morningstar's Simko about three U.S solar stocks and two Chinese solar stocks that have recently rallied and whether they are solar stocks for 2014 -- once all the short-term pain in the sector is sorted out -- or whether the rally in these companies to start 2012 will sooner or later result in pain for shareholders and possibly doomsday for these companies.